isomerpages/moe-kranjisec/_experience/School Rules and Regulations.md

 <p>PE attire is not allowed during curriculum time (lesson time).</p>
 </li>
 <li>
-<p>CCA or Class T-shirts are only permitted during special events with approval.</p>
+<p>CCA or Class T-shirts are only permitted during special events with approval
+by HOD Character Guidance.</p>
 </li>
 <li>
 <p>Printing of CCA or Class T-shirts will require the approval of HOD PE